mohammadmehdikeramati/A_data_science_project_from_the_scratch/README.md

 9- Interviewer_ethnicity: it has two classes and the difference between classes is 0.433.

-In terms of latter one,
+The combination's figure of respectively first three, four, five and six features of above list are presented below:

+In terms of latter one, classifing categirical features into two groups of 'participant' and 'interviewer' and removing features, which only increase numbers of classes and do not improve variation from each class seems to be more rational.